DSR-RHIT/creating-reproducible-reports/pages/101_objectives.md

----
-layout: page
-title: "learning objectives"
----
+# learning objectives

 ### description

 In an interactive environment, we discuss reproducible research---what it is and why we care---followed by a hands-on guided tour of creating a reproducible analysis and report.

-The software tutorials are self-paced; participants moving ahead more quickly should have time apply the principles to work of their own.
+The software tutorials are self-paced; participants moving ahead more quickly should have time to apply the principles to work of their own.

 We treat the following aspects of creating a technical document reproducibly: